iwatkot/iwatkot/README.md

 ## Hi there!
 I'm Stan!

 I'm a software engineer with a passion for building things. <<< That's what Copilot suggested, it's kinda True (yep, with a capital T, you know what I mean), but at the same time, it does not describe me best.<br>
-Because I'm a software engineer with a passion for making complex things simple.
+I'm a full-stack software engineer with a passion for making complex things simple.
 Yep, that's it.
-I believe that all coders should remember that they're here to make the world a better place, so other people can do something very very hard, but with a simple tool.
+I believe that all coders should remember that they're here to make the world a better place, so other people can do something very, very hard, but with a simple tool.
 So we hide billions of lines of code behind a couple of buttons, and somewhere, someone can do something very important.
 Of course, it's not always a world-saving thing, but it's always a good thing.
 Even if we're just making a delivery of a pizza faster, automating the generation of maps for some game (know one guy), or building AI tools that save millions of people from starvation.<br>
 So, yep, that's what I'm thinking about, how coding skills should be used.
 And that's what I'm trying to do in my everyday work.<br>
 <br>
 And now let's make the world a better place together! 🌍